eu-ge-ne/slice-tree/README.md

 ### `SliceTree.prototype.read_from_line()`

-Returns the content staring at the specified line index.
+Returns the content starting at the specified line index.

 Syntax